Piet de Jong (artist): Archaeological illustration and reconstruction

 As an archaeological illustrator and architect, de Jong was responsible for both the accurate recording and the reconstruction of a wide variety of archaeological materials including: pottery, frescos, figurines or other small objects, and architecture.
 Watercolours, both translucent and opaque (gouache), on paper, were de Jong's preferred medium for the execution of archaeological illustrations.
 De Jong also produced many pencil and ink drawings.

 Piet de Jong was a talented artist.
 However, he was not trained as an archaeologist.
 Many of his reconstructions take extreme artistic licence in the interpretation of the archaeological remains.
 For example, his reconstruction of the dolphin fresco at Knossos, is formulated around a very small number of fresco fragments.

 In addition, de Jong did not produce a style of documentation which would be considered sufficient for modern, quantitative, standards of archaeological recording.
 Another group of examples is de Jong's illustration of ceramic finds.
 Modern drawings of archaeological ceramics tend to include both a 'section', or profile drawing, of the vessel and an 'elevation', a depiction of its outside face.
 In contrast, de Jong's illustrations do not include a section and elevation, but rather tend to depict the entire outside profile of the vessel, often from a distorted perspective, to make as many of the object's defining attributes visible to the viewer as possible.

 Caricatures

 Piet de Jong was also a talented caricaturist.
 Forty-four de Jong caricatures, also in watercolour, have been published.
 The majority of the subjects for these paintings were archaeologists from the excavations for which de Jong worked as architect.
 Some of the more famous of his scholarly subjects include Sir Arthur Evans, excavator of Knossos, and Alan Wace, excavator of Mycenae.
 Other caricatures feature students and other 'hellenophiles' living in Athens, associated with either the American School of Classical Studies at Athens or the British School at Athens.
-In his will, de Jong bequeathed his personal caricatures and other watercolours to Minoan archaeologist Sinclair Hood; these artworks have been held in the archives of the Knossos Trust since 1990.
+In his will, de Jong bequeathed his personal caricatures and other watercolours to Minoan archaeologist Sinclair Hood; these artworks have been held in archives of the Ashmolean Museum since 2003.